 - You will receive a message from the list server with your password and list specs (if applicable)

-You can then use your password to maintain your lists, manage your subscriptions, unsubscribe, etc. - for all AASL lists you're subscribed to, as well as ALA, ACRL, and other divisions' discussion lists.
+You can then use your password to manage your subscriptions for all AASL lists you're subscribed to, as well as ALA, ACRL, and other divisions' discussion lists.

 To manage your subscription(s)